serpro69/kotlin-faker/README.md

 #### Default configuration

-If `config` instance is passed to the `faker` builder dsl then default configuration will be used:
+If no `fakerConfig` instance is passed to `Faker` constructor, or to the `faker` builder DSL, then default configuration will be used:

 - `locale` is set to `en`
 - `random` is seeded with a pseudo-randomly generated number.